ygmrs/trustworthy-ai/watchtower/README.md

 # Watchtower

-React + Vite frontend for the Icarus vs Aegis live.
+React + Vite frontend for the Icarus vs. Aegis live demonstration.

 ## Overview
 Watchtower is the observation layer of the system — the interface that makes the difference between Icarus and Aegis *visible* to a live audience.